-The Bausch & Lomb SofLens Multi-Focal (polymacon) Visibility Tinted Contact Lens is indicated for daily wear for the correction of refractive ametropia (myopia, hyperopia, and astigmatism) and presbyopia in aphakic and/or not-aphakic persons with non-diseased eyes, exhibiting astigmatism of 2.00 diopters or less, that does not interfere with visual acuity.
-The lens provides a power range of +20.00 to -20.00 diopters with add power ranging from +1.00D to +5.00D.
+Bausch & Lomb SofLens Toric (alphafilcon A) Visibility Tinted Contact Lens is indicated for daily wear or extended wear from 1 to 7 days between removals for cleaning and disinfection or disposal of the lens, as recommended by the eye care professional.
+The lens is indicated for the correction of refractive ametropia (myopia, hyperopia, and astigmatism) in notaphakic persons with non-diseased eyes, exhibiting astigmatism of up to 5.00 diopters or less, that does not interfere with visual acuity.
+The lens may be prescribed for Frequent/Planned Replacement Wear or Disposable Wear in spherical powers ranging from +6.00D to -9.00D when prescribed for up to 7 days of extended wear and from +20.00D to -20.00D for daily wear.